strauss/maze/mazegame-server-ktor/doc/configuration.md

 # Server configuration

-The server expects a configuration file at `./config/maze_config.yaml` relative to the working directory.
+The application expects a configuration file at `./config/maze_config.yaml` relative to the working directory.
-This documents describes the configuration of a maze server.
+This documents describes the configuration of maze servers.
 At top level, the configuration file is a list of server configurations, meaning you can define multiple servers in one file.

 The yaml format is very strict and unforgiving.
 So be careful when editing the configuration file :-)